-Rule 115.801 Airworthiness
+Rule 115.801 Airworthiness - microlight aircraft

-The intent of this rule is to limit adventure aviation microlight operations to Class 2 microlight aircraft with a flight permit issued by the Director under section 9 of the Civil Aviation Act (the Act), Part 103 and conforming to the type design standards detailed in rule 103.207.
+The intent of this rule is to limit adventure aviation microlight operations to Class 2 microlight aircraft with a flight permit issued by the Director under section 75 of the CA Act 2023, Part 103 and conforming to the type design standards detailed in rule 103.207.

-Rule 115.803 Instruments and equipment
+Rule 115.803 Instruments and equipment - microlight aircraft

-- (a) Microlight aircraft operating under this Subpart must be equipped with the applicable instruments and equipment specified in rules 91.509 and 103.221(a) with a means of indicating: - (i) indicating airspeed; and - (ii) indicating Mach number, if the speed limitation specified in the aircraft flight manual is expressed in terms of Mach number; and - (iii) indicating altitude in feet; and - (iv) indicating magnetic heading; and - (v) indicating fuel tank contents, other than auxiliary fuel tank contents; and - (vi) indicating engine revolutions of each engine; and - (vii) indicating oil pressure of each engine using a pressure lubricating system; and - (viii) indicating coolant temperature of each liquid-cooled engine; and - (ix) indicating oil temperature of each engine rated at over 250 brake horsepower using a pressure lubricating system; and - (x) indicating manifold pressure of each supercharged or turbocharged piston engine, and each piston engine fitted with a constant speed propeller; and - (xi) indicating cylinder head temperature of each air-cooled piston engine rated at over 250 brake horsepower; and - (xii) indicating flap position, if flaps are fitted, unless the position of the flaps can be determined visually by the flight crew member; and - (xiii) indicating landing gear position, if the aircraft has retractable undercarriage; and - (xiv) indicating the correct functioning of electrical power generating equipment, and - (xv) indicating the presence of carbon monoxide in the cabin if the aircraft is fitted with an exhaust manifold cabin heater or a combustion cabin heater. - (b) Microlight aircraft must be equipped with an automatic 406 MHz emergency locator transmitter (ELT) or at least one person be equipped with a personal locator beacon (PLB) or ELT (S) as per rule 91.529, which - The ELT beacon must be registered and maintained in accordance with rule 91.605(e).
-The beacon can be registered online at http://beacons.org.nz/ .
+- (a) Microlight aircraft operating under this Subpart must be equipped with the applicable instruments and equipment specified in rules 91.509 and 103.221(a) with a means of indicating: - (i) airspeed - (ii) Mach number, if the speed limitation specified in the aircraft flight manual is expressed in terms of Mach number - (iii) altitude in feet - (iv) magnetic heading - (v) fuel tank contents, other than auxiliary fuel tank contents - (vi) engine revolutions of each engine - (vii) oil pressure of each engine using a pressure lubricating system - (viii) coolant temperature of each liquid-cooled engine - (ix) oil temperature of each engine rated at over 250 brake horsepower using a pressure lubricating system - (x) manifold pressure of each supercharged or turbocharged piston engine, and each piston engine fitted with a constant speed propeller - (xi) cylinder head temperature of each air-cooled piston engine rated at over 250 brake horsepower - (xii) flap position, if flaps are fitted, unless the position of the flaps can be determined visually by the flight crew member - (xiii) landing gear position, if the aircraft has retractable undercarriage - (xiv) the correct functioning of electrical power generating equipment, and - (xv) the presence of carbon monoxide in the cabin if the aircraft is fitted with an exhaust manifold cabin heater or a combustion cabin heater. - (b) Microlight aircraft must be equipped with an automatic 406 MHz emergency locator transmitter (ELT) or at least one person be equipped with a personal locator beacon (PLB) or ELT (S) as per rule 91.529, which must be registered and maintained in accordance with rule 91.605(e).
+The beacon can be registered online at http://beacons.org.nz/.

 A Class 2 microlight aircraft on adventure aviation operations does not have to comply with the seat requirements of rule 91.501(2)(i).
 However, operators should consider for aircraft fitted with lap seat belts only if best practice would suggest the fitment of harness and/or inertial reel systems for the pilot and passenger is justified.
-If a decision to do so is made arrived at, the standard modification approval system for Class 2 microlight aircraft is to be followed.
+If a decision to do so is made, the standard modification approval system for Class 2 microlight aircraft is to be followed.

-Although not required by rule 115.803, operators of microlight aircraft, especially for flex wing aircraft with generally lighter structure, operators should consider the installation of ballistic recovery parachutes as a best practice option to provide structural redundancy not otherwise available to the design.
+Although not required by rule 115.803, operators of microlight aircraft, especially for flex wing aircraft with generally lighter structure, should consider the installation of ballistic recovery parachutes as a best practice option to provide structural redundancy not otherwise available to the design.

-Rule 115.805 Maintenance
+Rule 115.805 Maintenance - microlight aircraft